 Students who successfully complete the first year of the ADN program, are eligible to take NUR 1069 in the summer immediately following.
 Students who complete this 4 credit course are eligible to sit for the practical nurse state licensure exam.
 This is not required to continue into the second year of the ADN program.

-The associate degree nursing program at Morgan Community College located in Fort Morgan, Colorado is accredited by the:
+The Associate Degree Nursing program at Morgan Community College at the Fort Morgan Campus in Fort Morgan Colorado is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree nursing program is Continuing Accreditation.
 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.com/accreditedprograms/programsearch.htm.